sikora-scientific-instrumentation/cold_stage_4/documentation/cooling_loop_setup/cooling_loop_setup.md

 ### i.
 Cooling media:

 Consult the documentation provided by the recirculating chiller manufacturer for recommended coolant media.
+Typically, either a pre-mix solution (eg [Coolflow DTX](https://hydratech-shop.co.uk/collections/process-cooling-fluids/products/coolflow-dtx) - external link) or a solution of ethylene glycol antifreeze, water and a micro-organism inhibitor (eg []() - external link).

 As a guideline, the coolant media must have a freezing point below the coldest part of the chiller mechanism, which can be as low as around - 30 deg C. This can be achieved using standard ethylene glycol anti-freeze ...